Donavan's World

 Securing Cyberspace

-Besides performing penetration tests, security architecture reviews and risk assessment for my customers, I also give cybersecurity talks and am a member of the advisory board for a cybersecurity conference, Vulncon.
+Besides performing penetration tests, security architecture reviews as well as threat and risk assessment for my customers, I also give cybersecurity talks, write on cybersecurity, and am a member of the advisory board for a cybersecurity conference, Vulncon.
+In my time, I have also created a cybersecurity gamification experience to teach how cyber professionals must balance cyber and business objectives.

-Talks include niche web application vulnerabilities, how I approached building deliberately vulnerable machines, antivirus evasion, OT security and cybersecurity in the edtech context.
+I have also spoken on topics ranging from niche web application vulnerabilities, how I approached building deliberately vulnerable machines, antivirus evasion, OT security and cybersecurity as a career.

 Back in Tembusu College, I learnt the merits of "bringing the world to Tembusu, and bringing Tembusu to the world" by hosting dialogues with Dr. Vivian Balakrishnan and Perm Sec Ngiam Siew Ying as a REACH youth ambassador.

 Wherever I have been, I find a way to contribute back to those that have made me who I am.
-For instance, I was a panelist on career guidance forums, such as one in the NUS Physics Department, and recently went back to Clementi Town Secondary School to give a career talk as well.
+For instance, I was a panelist on career guidance forums, such as one in the NUS Physics Department, and have given career talks at Clementi Town Secondary School (my alma mater), Temasek Polytechnic, Nan Hua High School, the International French School, as well as volunteered under the Junior Achievement Singapore banner at Raffles Institution.

 ASD Advocacy